Auto Instrumentation

 Looking for deeper insights?
 Once you have auto-instrumentation working, you can add custom Annotations to gain more detailed business context for your GenAI usage.

-- Image Generation & Vision: Process and create images with vision-capable models
+- Image Generation & Vision: Track image creation and analysis

-- Audio Processing: Speech-to-text, text-to-speech, and audio analysis
+- Audio Processing: Track speech-to-text, text-to-speech, and audio analysis

-- Multimodal Models: Work with models that can handle multiple input and output types
+- Multimodal Models: Track models that handle multiple input and output types

-- RAG Systems: Implement Retrieval-Augmented Generation for knowledge-intensive applications
+- RAG Systems: Track Retrieval-Augmented Generation for knowledge-intensive applications

-For other programming languages, you can use the OpenAPI specification to generate client SDKs.
-The examples in this documentation use the Python SDK, which offers the most comprehensive support and helper functions.
+The examples in this documentation use the Python SDK, which currently offers the most comprehensive support and helper functions.

 Basic Setup